December 17, 2024

 Hustle!

-The holiday season is the perfect chance to reach out to the client, old employee, or colleague that you have not spoken to in a while.
-Dropping a holiday card in the mail or sending a small gift can remind these people of the personal connection you have with them.
-This will leave them with positive feelings about you so you can reach out again after the New Year for your pitch.
+The holiday season is a great opportunity to reconnect with clients, former employees, or colleagues you haven’t spoken to in a while.
+Sending a holiday card or a small gift can remind them of the personal connection you share.
+This gesture will leave them with positive feelings about you, making it easier to reach out again after the New Year with your pitch.

 Get Physical

-Physical activity is proven to reduce depression and stress, so get moving and go for a walk during the workday.
-It doesn’t have to be Olympic speedwalking, but even a steady stroll around the office building or outside can boost your metabolism, immune system, and reduce cortisol.
-Healthy habits will make a massive impact in the long and short-term.
+Regular physical activity has been shown to reduce depression and stress, so consider taking a walk during your workday.
+You don’t need to walk at Olympic speed; a steady stroll around the office building or outside can still help boost your metabolism, improve your immune system, and lower cortisol levels.
+Adopting healthy habits can have a significant positive impact both in the short term and the long term.

 Ease Back into the New Year

-Remember that after the rush of the holidays and end of the year, there will be a lull.
-Take the extra time you will have the first week of January to formulate new goals and evaluate your performance over the last 12 months.
-Allow yourself to reflect and be mindful at the beginning of the year, and let your employees do the same.
-By the second week of January, everyone will be ready to embrace the new opportunities in the year.
+As the holidays and year-end rush come to a close, expect a lull in activity.
+Use the extra time available during the first week of January to set new goals and assess your performance over the past year.
+Take a moment to reflect and practice mindfulness at the start of the year, and encourage your employees to do the same.
+By the second week of January, everyone will be prepared to embrace the new opportunities the year has to offer.

 Published under